10-menachi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 alphabet, followed by a new line

 ### 3-islower.c
-checks if a character is in lower case
+contains a function that checks if a character is in lower case

 ### 4-isalpha.c
-checks if a character is alphabetic
+contains a function that checks if a character is alphabetic

 ### 5-sign.c
-prints the sign of a number
+contains a function that prints the sign of a number

+### 6-abs.c
+contains a function that computes the absolute value of an integer